mmckegg/ditty/README.md

 bopper.start()
 ```

-To run the example `npm install -g beefy` then `beefy example.js` and navigate to `http://localhost:9966/`
+To run the example `npm install && npm install -g beefy` then `beefy example.js` and navigate to `http://localhost:9966/`